 What does the report teach us about startups’ marketing budget?

 The report titled: Canadian Tech Tortoises: Is a lack of spending on marketing and sales delaying fundraising? studied 900 private Canadian technology companies that had received external funding.
 The report found some interesting data.
 On average, only 24% of employees from the firms studied in the report were engaged in marketing and sales, compared to 36% of employees who were involved in research and development.

-As a way of comparison, the report makers also looked at similar startups in the United States.
+As a way of comparison in terms of startup marketing budget, the report makers also looked at similar startups in the United States.
 It found that 60 tech companies that were able to scale to USD 10 million in revenue had significantly different figures to those in Canada.
 In fact, U.S. companies spent 73% more on marketing and sales than they did on research and development.

 The numbers show us that Canadian tech companies seem to spend less on marketing and sales than those in the United States that have achieved significant growth.
 It suggests a bias towards researching and developing solutions but a lack of investment in promoting products and services.
 This could impact sales revenue, how much funding startups can secure, and ultimately the growth rate.

 “The lesson for Canadian companies and policymakers is that tech businesses must spend significantly more on M&S employees and other types of M&S expenditures if they wish to reach markets earlier, obtain funding faster, and catch up to their competitors.”

 How to break this vicious circle and define an appropriate startup marketing budget?

 If Canadian businesses want to break the cycle of smaller, slower-growing enterprises, they must address the imbalance of investment between R&D and increase their startup marketing budget and sales.
 Without a good marketing strategy, firms are unlikely to reach their full potential.